milanaryal/milanaryal.github.io/_posts/2015/2015-06-06-getting-started-with-grunt.md

 }
 {% endhighlight %}

-See more about version ranges in the [npm docs](https://docs.npmjs.com/misc/semver).
+See more about version ranges in the [npm docs](https://docs.npmjs.com/misc/semver) or npm's [semantic versioning parser](https://github.com/isaacs/node-semver).

 **`npm outdated`**